Mangosteen Nutrition: Fruit Quality Is Real, Supplement Claims Need Caution

 Where Caution Is Needed

 Most strong health claims come from extract products, preclinical work, or small heterogeneous studies.
 That is not the same as high-confidence clinical nutrition guidance.
+The difference between what a food contains on paper and what your body actually uses is covered on the bioavailability page.

 For users, the practical rule is food first, evidence-aware skepticism for supplement claims.